coupergateway/couper/docs/README.md

 ### The `defaults` block <a name="defaults_block"></a>

 ### The `settings` block <a name="settings_block"></a>
-The `settings` block let you configure the more basic and global behaviour of your gateway instance.
+The `settings` block let you configure the more basic and global behavior of your gateway instance.

 | Name | Description                           | Default |
 |:-------------------|:---------------------------------------|:-----------|